FAQs

 Is professional experience required for admission?

-No. However, professional experience is certainly an asset.
+No. However, professional experience is certainly an asset to the program.
 Volunteer positions, internships, extracurricular activities, and undergraduate research, in addition to full and part time employment, are all considered a part of an applicant’s professional experience.
-Students with little professional experience are welcome to apply; however, in such instances, the competitiveness of a candidate’s academic profile (GPA, GRE scores, etc.) will be a more significant factor in determining the likelihood of admission.
+Students with little professional experience are welcome to apply; although, in such instances, the competitiveness of a candidate’s academic profile (GPA, GRE scores, etc.) will be a more significant factor in determining the likelihood of admission.

 How much professional experience does the average student have?